 Powdery mildew likes the following conditions:

-• Humidity between 60-80%.
+• Relative humidity between 60-80%.
 Temperatures between 61-71 degrees Fahrenheit. • Marijuana plants fed too much nitrogen. • Poor fan aeration and air movement.
 Poor grow room air exchange. • Dense cannabis plants.
 Lack of light penetration. • Damaged leaves. • Marijuana strains susceptible to powdery mildew.

-Preventing infection is very possible, but totally stopping it once it’s started isn’t.
+Preventing infection is very possible, but totally stopping it after it’s started is difficult.